Skip to Content

 Visiting Manzanita is one of the best things to do near Cannon Beach

+• Kayak and camp at Nehalem Bay State Park.
 Making its way directly into the Pacific Ocean, Nehalem Bay is more reminiscent of a river than a bay.
-Fairly narrow (as far as bays go, that is) and quite shallow throughout most of its entirety, Nehalem is one of our favorite bays on the coast to camp and kayak on.
+Fairly narrow and quite shallow throughout most of its entirety, Nehalem is one of our favorite bays on the coast to camp and kayak on.

-VW van at Nehalem Bay State Park Campground on the Oregon Coast
+VW van at Nehalem Bay State Park Campground.

-Oswald West is a state park that truly offers it all.
-Whether you want to hike epic trails, enjoy a scenic picnic, or even shred some waves, Oswald West State Park is a must.
+• Discover Oswald West State Park.
+Whether you want to hike epic trails, enjoy a scenic picnic, or even shred some waves, Oswald West State Park is one of the best Oregon Coast State Parks.

 Surf at Short Sand Beach in Oswald West State Park

+• Hike to Cape Falcon.
 One of the most popular trails in the area, the Cape Falcon Trail, is a 4.6-mile hike that is truly a stunner.
-A waterfall halfway through the hike and a meadow with a view at the end make this one of our absolute favorite hikes on the Oregon Coast.
+A seasonal waterfall halfway through the hike and a meadow with a view at the end make this one of our absolute favorite hikes on the Oregon Coast.

-Hiker looking out over the sea and rocks from Cape Falcon near the Oregon coast town of Manzanita.
+Hiker looking out over the sea and rocks from Cape Falcon.

 Enjoying the views from the end of the Cape Falcon Trail